Frequently Asked Questions for Resident Assistant Selection

 Do RAs have to have a roommate?

 No. Resident Assistants may request a roommate, have a roommate assigned, or choose to pay for the room as a single.
 Resident Assistants who choose to have a single room will pay the difference between a double and single room.
-For the 2011-2012 long session, this amount will be approximately $2,710.

 How do I pay for the room if I choose not to have a roommate?
 Can I pay each semester?